jeffpamer/mixinsPost/post.md

 ```

 Here, we are actually overwriting the original `Backbone.View` object with a new
 class.
-We still call the original constructor; however we add in the check for a
+We still call the original constructor, however, we add in the check for a
 `mixins` property on the view object.
 We then call our `Mixin` method, but
 it will need some slight modifications: